-Gardner-Webb University, a private, Christian, Baptist-related university, provides outstanding undergraduate and graduate education that is strongly grounded in the liberal arts, while offering opportunities to prepare for various professions.
+Gardner-Webb University, a private, Christian university, provides outstanding undergraduate and graduate education that is strongly grounded in the liberal arts, while offering opportunities to prepare for various professions.

 Location: 50 miles west of Charlotte and about an hour’s drive from both Asheville, N.C., and Greenville, S.C.; main campus of more than 225 acres is located in Boiling Springs, N.C., in the foothills of the Blue Ridge Mountains.

-Students: 3,500 students, including the traditional day program, graduate studies and GOAL — The Degree Completion Program (DCP); 66% female, 34% male; 44 states, 28 foreign countries; 93 North Carolina counties; average class size is 17.
+Students: 3,393 students, including the traditional day program, graduate studies and undergraduate online Degree Completion Program (DCP); 66% female, 34% male; 44 states, 28 foreign countries; 93 North Carolina counties; average class size is *17.

 Athletics: NCAA Division I; member of the Big South Conference; compete in 11 men’s and 11 women’s sports.
 Student athletes make up over 36% of the student population for the traditional undergraduate program at Gardner-Webb.

-History Highlights: Founded in 1905 as Boiling Springs High School; became Boiling Springs Junior College in 1928; renamed Gardner-Webb College in 1942 in honor of North Carolina Governor O. Max Gardner and his wife, Fay Webb; became a university in 1993; hosted 1996 U.S. Olympic Trials-Cycling; reclassification to NCAA Division I athletics in 2000; added first doctoral program (Doctor of Ministry) in 2001; celebrated 100 years of educational service in 2005; completed largest-ever capital campaign of $46 million in 2013; opened the College of Health Sciences facility which houses the Hunt School of Nursing, the Physician Assistant Studies program and the Department of Exercise Science in 2015; received a gift from the Gardner Foundation to support undergraduate research by establishing the Fay Webb Gardner Master Mentorship Program in 2017; the first Tucker Scholar was named in 2020.
+History Highlights: Founded in 1905 as Boiling Springs High School; became Boiling Springs Junior College in 1928; renamed Gardner-Webb College in 1942 in honor of North Carolina Governor O. Max Gardner and his wife, Fay Webb; became a university in 1993; hosted 1996 U.S. Olympic Trials-Cycling; reclassification to NCAA Division I athletics in 2000; added first doctoral program (Doctor of Ministry) in 2001; celebrated 100 years of educational service in 2005; completed largest-ever capital campaign of $46 million in 2013; opened the College of Health Sciences facility which houses the Hunt School of Nursing, the Department of Physician Assistant Studies and the Department of Exercise Science in 2015; received a gift from the Gardner Foundation to support undergraduate research by establishing the Fay Webb Gardner Master Mentorship Program in 2017; the first Tucker Scholar was named in 2020.